devops329/devops/instruction/chaosTesting/chaosTesting.md

 # Chaos testing

+🔑 **Key points**

+- You don't know how a system will fail unless you test it to failure.
+- Inject chaos into the JWT Pizza service and validate your alerting.

+---

 📖 **Deeper dive reading**: [Netflix's original post on Chaos testing](https://netflixtechblog.com/the-netflix-simian-army-16e57fbab116)

 The idea of intentionally injecting failure into an environment, including the production environment, was popularized by Netflix.
 The logic is that you never want to have a single point of failure, and you can never be sure that your system won't fail unless you test it to failure.
 The motivation for Netflix to explore paradigms of testing came in 2010 when they moved their monolithic application out of their data center to a microservice architecture hosted in AWS.
 AWS was an attractive prospect because they pioneered the idea of significant layers of redundancy for all critical resources, all within an on demand, or elastic, cloud environment.
 This included some of the following: